Opportunities → Curatorial Proposals

 This opportunity is intended to provide the space and resources to support curators interested in developing exhibitions related to the book arts.
 Preference is given to proposals focussing on contemporary interpretations of the book as an art object and/or that challenge traditional notions of the book arts.
 Exhibitions that feature a broad representation of media, site-specific installations, and performances are encouraged.

 The Exhibitions Committee is especially interested in proposals for:

 - Exhibitions that will further and/or challenge the discourse of book arts within a contemporary artistic criticism, particularly theme based explorations.

 - Exhibitions that will advance the field of traditional bookmaking practices, particularly by showing a wide range of artists.

 - Focused exhibitions of multiple artists demonstrating a cohesive artistic trend or subject matter.

-- Resume or CV uploaded as a PDF
+- Curator/s CV uploaded as a PDF

 - Proposed list of works with the title, year, medium and dimensions, with thumbnail images of items to be exhibited uploaded as a PDF.

 - 5-10 images of works to be included.
 Images uploaded in jpg format and should be a minimum of 800px and maximum of 1200px in either direction.